 "Owned throughout history by the wealthy, the famous and elite and notable yachtsmen, there isn't a yacht today that has a lineage that can match that of the Kalizma", very true too although there are many yachts these days 100+ years old, Kalizma is probably the veritable classic among enthusiasts of the genre with her unique kind of star-spangled history in their background involving the hi-so.

 It is also notable that there is hardly any mention of Cortynia nor Odysseia in any online entries so as such there is hardly any data available except that the name changes happened.
-I think when she was Odysseia she was put to work as a charter yacht for the Greek owners as she was registered in Greece, same most likely when she was under Belgian ownership.
-Typical to put the asset to work and try alleviate the running costs as is usual for many.
+I think when she was Odysseia she was put to work as a charter yacht for the possibly Greek owners as she was registered in Greece, same most likely when she was under Belgian ownership.
+Very common to put the asset to work and try alleviate the running costs whilst enabling the lifestyle.

 Motorboat & sailing magazine January 1983 edition, courtesy of Ebay below, quite notable that the interior has changed somewhat from above of the 1967 photoshoot, also the registry has changed from Nassau to Tortola: